 And the story of life was called “The Art of Surviving”.

-When I got divorced, I continued to go through the motions for a long while.
+When I got divorced back in 2004, I continued to go through the motions for a long while.
 I hoped that if I followed The Rules that before me would soon be laid the Plan for Divorced Women with Children so I would know how to continue surviving.

 The first weekend I had no children and I was Home Alone, I have to admit I didn’t know what to do with myself.
 But on those quiet Sunday mornings, I began hearing the still, small voice of my heart.